 Saving Update

-Created update can be saved as update file and as repository object only in the desktop application.
+The created update can be saved as an update file and as a repository object.
+After saving the update, proceed to its installation.

 When the update is saved, the update list can be exported to the *.txt file.